nitrogenlabs/rip-hunter/README.md

   * [`token`] \(*String*): Add an _Authorization_ header with the value _Bearer [token]_.

 ##### Returns
-A promise with either the response data or APIError.
+A promise with either the response data or ApiError.

 #### `get(url, params, options)`
 Server request using HTTP GET.